Constance Cary Harrison: After the war

 Harrison and her mother spent the winter of 1865 in Paris before returning to New York City in 1866.
 She and Burton Harrison were married on November 26, 1867, at St. Anne's Church (Westchester County, New York).
 Their wedding breakfast was at Morrisania, the country home of her uncle, Gouverneur Morris Jr. Burton Harrison held various public offices while Constance spent her time writing and being involved in the city's social scene.
-They were the parents of three sons, including Fairfax Harrison (March 13, 1869 - February 2, 1938), a President of the Southern Railway Company, and Francis Burton Harrison (December 13, 1873- November 22, 1957), who served as a Governor-General of the Philippines.
+They were the parents of three sons, including Fairfax Harrison (March 13, 1869 – February 2, 1938), a president of the Southern Railway Company, and Francis Burton Harrison (December 13, 1873 – November 22, 1957), who served as a Governor-General of the Philippines.

-Among her other contributions to American literature, Constance Cary Harrison persuaded her friend Emma Lazarus to donate a poem to the fundraising effort to pay for a pedestal for the Statue of Liberty.
+Among her other contributions to American literature, Harrison persuaded her friend Emma Lazarus to donate a poem to the fundraising effort to pay for a pedestal for the Statue of Liberty.

 In 1871, the Harrisons first visited Bar Harbor, Mount Desert Island, Maine, staying at the cottage of Captain Royal George Higgins.
-Sometime in the 1880s, they commissioned Arthur Rotch of the architectural firm Rotch & Tilden to build a seaside cottage called Sea Urchins, with a garden designed by Beatrix Farrand.
+Sometime in the 1880s, they commissioned Arthur Rotch of the architectural firm Rotch & Tilden to build a seaside cottage called "Sea Urchins", with a garden designed by Beatrix Farrand.
 The property now is owned by the College of the Atlantic, transformed into Deering Common, student center.
-Sea Urchins was the center of hospitality during the "Gilded Age" in Bar Harbor and she entertained many noted visitors there, including friend and neighbor James G. Blaine, who lived at Stanwood.
+"Sea Urchins" was the center of hospitality during the Gilded Age in Bar Harbor and she entertained many noted visitors there, including friend and neighbor James G. Blaine, who lived at "Stanwood".
 The Harrisons' winter home was a mansion on East 29th Street, New York.

-Constance Cary Harrison died in Washington, D.C., in 1920, at the age of 77.
+Harrison died in Washington, D.C., in 1920, at the age of 77.
 She is buried in Ivy Hill Cemetery, Alexandria, Virginia.